microsoft/pxt-arcade/docs/tutorials/winter.md

 ## {Step 2}

-First thing's first, start by clicking on your game console to figure out what happens when you press the (A) button.
+First things first, start by clicking on your game console to figure out what happens when you press the (A) button.
 When you're done, click the **instructions** icon to come back and learn what to do next.

 ![Here's how to get back to instructions](/static/tutorials/winter/inst-toggle.gif "Toggle to go from console to instructions." )